maideyildiz/leaderboard/README.md

 ## Overview

 The Leaderboard project is a web application designed to manage and display a leaderboard for various games.

-It provides functionalities for user registration, login, and score submission, while efficiently handling data with caching and database integration.
+It provides user registration, login, and score submission functionalities while efficiently handling data with caching and database integration.

 ## Features